 By breaking down the larger sets, I can control which days they receive the different pieces.
 I try to save some of the bigger pieces for later in the month but make sure that the set is playable right from the start.
 The angels and elves appear early and St. Nicholas arrives on his patron day holiday on the 6th.

 2. Lego Christmas Sets:

 Lego has official Advent calendars, too.
 But in my opinion, the options for each day are not very exciting.
 Once I’m less worried about Little Pea losing all the tiny pieces, I’d love to get a Santa’s Workshop style set and break it down for building over the course of the month.

 3. Shrinky Dinks:

 Last year I filled it with these festive Santa’s Workshop Shrinky Dinks.
 The girls would color a few small pieces each day and then we’d bake them off in batches over the weekend.
 It was a super fun way to string the activity out over the course of the month.

 I found this adorable chocolate reindeer & Santa set the first year and it has been our tradition to use it for the calendar every year since.
 I put one reindeer behind the door at the end of each row and the Santa arrives on Christmas morning in door #25.
-I grab it in the holiday section at Target but wanted you to be able to see what it looks like here.
+I grab it in the holiday section at Target.

 P.S.
 If you don’t have your own wooden door calendar to use, check out these adorable and easy presentations you could pull together yourself: